deblockt/ssa/README.md

 ### Support

 Ssa support multiple type parameter, and return value.
-Parameters and return value can be, primitive type, object or DateTime, you can simply add an other type support.
+Parameters and return value can be, primitive type, object or DateTime, array, you can simply add an other type support.

 Ssa support file uploaded, if you want upload a file you must use the file, or array(file) types.